Sistemo: run real Linux machines on your own hardware with one command

 sistemo network create staging

-sistemo vm deploy debian --name app --network production --expose 3000
+sistemo machine deploy debian --name app --network production --expose 3000

-sistemo vm deploy debian --name db --network production
+sistemo machine deploy debian --name db --network production

-sistemo vm deploy debian --name test-app --network staging
+sistemo machine deploy debian --name test-app --network staging

 # production and staging are fully isolated